djradon/public-notes/t.cs.data.temporality.md

 - could sometimes be represented as "ending instant/period of valid time"
 - [[idea.defining-done-is-hard]]

+## Probabilistic Time

+- Triangle Distribution
+  - wrong: "The really nice thing about Triangle distributions is the Mean and the Mode are the same"
+-

 ## [[TimeML|prdct.timeml]]

 - functionInDocument ::= 'CREATION_TIME' | 'EXPIRATION_TIME' | 'MODIFICATION_TIME' | 'PUBLICATION_TIME' | 'RELEASE_TIME'| 'RECEPTION_TIME' | 'NONE'

 ### Resources

 - [[ar.psu.decision-time-in-temporal-databases]]